Coloring picture of an excavator: Print free of charge, choose colors, and off you go!

 1

-They Spin All The Way Around!
+They Spin All the Way Around!

 An excavator’s top part (where the driver sits) can turn in a full circle, so it can dig and then swing the dirt to the side without moving its tracks.
 HowStuffWorks